gilch/hissp/docs/faq.rst

 What about catching them?
 -------------------------

 Try not raising them in the first place?
-Or ``contextlib..suppress``.
+Or `contextlib.suppress`.

 But there's no ``with`` statement either!
 -----------------------------------------

-Use ``contextlib..ContextDecorator`` as a mixin and any context manager works as a decorator.
+Use `contextlib.ContextDecorator` as a mixin and any context manager works as a decorator.
 Or use Drython's ``With()``.

 How do I use a decorator?